JuanGarcia0323/smart-layout/README.md

 ## Example:

-It's really easy to use you just need to import the `ComponentLayout` and add your childrens
+It's really easy to use, you just need to import the `ComponentLayout` and add your children

 ```typescript
 import { ComponentLayout } from "smart-layout";